Why Open Data?

 The licence Free UK Genealogy has chosen to use is the Open Database License Version 1.0.
 There is a human-readable summary here: http://opendatacommons.org/licenses/odbl/summary/ which contains a link to the actual licence.

-We are committed to schemes to improve the existing project websites for both their users and those who work on them.
+We are committed to improving the existing project websites for both their users and those who work on them.
 The current websites are designed for family historians.
 We are a registered charity, and free access to data of use to family historians is at the heart of our constitution.
 However, our websites do not suit all potential users, and opening the data will allow it to be used in many ways that we have not imagined.
 The current agreements on FreeBMD and FreeCEN are not sufficient to make these databases Open.
 Use of a standard Open Database licence means our data will be ours to use for our purposes of providing free access to public documents of interest to family historians, forever.

 We are contacting other potential rights owners, to ask their permission.

 We are building a list of those who are interested in using our data.
-Access to our data will be prioritised to those who support our mission in one or more ways, for example by providing a new free service to genealogists or by making more data open.
+Access to our data will be prioritised to those who support our mission in one or more ways, for example by providing a new free service to genealogists or by making more data Open.

 Because Open Data means sharing intellectual property, some documents involve legal terms.
 We also use some computing terms to explain the practicalities of data sharing.
 We have tried to minimise the use of jargon, and are developing a glossary.
+We have links to more background documents, and further information here.